 Not surprisingly, the Board of Governors-its relationship with key stakeholders and its organization and selection-is the focus of our conclusions and recommendations.
-The Board is the governing body of the WSBA, yet its proper role is not clearly defined or understood.
-Each year, when the leadership and membership of the Board change, critical institutional knowledge, skills, experience, and continuity are lost.
-As a result, the Board's agenda has grown too broad.
-Governors are overworked.
-A multitude of matters before the Board prevent it from devoting the time necessary for strategic planning and policy-making.
-There are no formal or informal institutional mechanisms to help the Board focus itself.
+The Board is the governing body of the WSBA.
+If the organization is to manage the complexity facing it today and in the future, efficiently and effectively, it needs a strong and sophisticated Board.
+Yet practices, procedures, and rules that have accrued over the years stand in the way of this goal.
+Today, governing and descriptive documents inconsistently define the role of the Board, leading to confusion among stakeholders.
+The schedule of elections and term limits lead to a loss of critical institutional knowledge, skills, experience, and continuity.
+Over time, the Board's agenda has grown too broad, placing unreasonable demands on Governors.
+And the multitude of matters before the Board prevent it from devoting the time and attention necessary for strategic planning and policy-making.
+The Board has not been armed with any formal or informal institutional mechanisms to engender that focus.
 And, as the Board reaches into areas that some may consider to be the province of others, it generates significant tension between itself and its partners in WSBA governance: the Supreme Court and the WSBA staff.